Charlie is a tool for quick and easy evaluation of our modules and resources, ideal for building a working proof of concept for your IoT device idea.

 Destination Mobile Phone Number

 Charlie is a low-cost evaluation kit designed for the rapid prototyping of IoT applications.
-It includes a standard Arduino-compatible microprocessor interfaced with a Telit ME310G1 cellular module with a GNSS receiver, a GNSS antenna with a low-noise preamplifier and an ultralow current consumption digital motion sensor.
+It includes a standard Arduino-compatible microprocessor interfaced with our ME310G1 cellular module with a GNSS receiver, a GNSS antenna with a low-noise preamplifier and an ultralow current consumption digital motion sensor.

 You can program Charlie like any standard Arduino microprocessor board, with the advantage of onboard connectivity, GNSS receiver with antenna and a readily available motion sensor.
 Just add a few lines of code and the cellular antenna of your choice, and you are ready to go!

 Additionally, Charlie mounts a separate standard USB connector to access the cellular module from an external CPU (i.e., for firmware updates, etc.).

 What Hardware Components Do I Need before Building My IoT Application with Charlie?

 Only and a 4G data-capable SIM card, preferably supporting LTE Cat M1 or NB-IoT services.

 Does Charlie Include a Cellular Antenna?

 Yes, a wide-band, high performance cellular antenna is included in the kit.